mo-azfar/OTRS-Process-Management-ACL-For-Owner-or-Responsible/README.md

 2. Configuration Parameter :

+	  	Name
-	  	Name: The ACL Name.
+		= The ACL Name.
 Must be unique.

 	  	PropertiesProcessEntityID
 	  	= To restrict ACL on specific process.
 One Process ID only.